UnlyEd/serverless-plugin-dynamodb-backups/examples/serverless-example/README.md

 Test:

-After deploy, this example provide one endpoint for list all Book Table backups.
+After deploy, this example provide one endpoint `/listBackups` for list all Book Table backups.
-Just wait 5 minutes, check this endpoint.
+Just wait 1 minute, check this endpoint.

-> You could also see logs on your terminal: `yarn run logs:backups` and wait 5 minutes to see logs :)
+> You could also see logs on your terminal: `yarn run logs:backups` and wait 1 minute to see logs :)